Words, wisdom and life's journey

 To keep silent

-3 Virtues of Wisdom
+3 Virtues of Wisdom in writing:

 To be aware of all things